What the study found

-What the study found: The study reports that a new self-supervised spatio-temporal graph model improved multi-variable weather prediction across different forecasting horizons.
-The authors say it performed better than traditional numerical weather prediction models and recent deep learning methods.
+The study found that a self-supervised spatio-temporal graph model improved multi-variable weather forecasting across multiple forecast horizons.
+The authors report that it performed better than traditional numerical weather prediction models and recent deep learning methods on the datasets they tested.

-What the researchers tested: The researchers built a model that combines a graph neural network for spatial reasoning, a self-supervised pretraining scheme for representation learning, and a spatio-temporal adaptation mechanism.
-They tested it on the ERA5 and MERRA-2 reanalysis datasets and evaluated it with quantitative measures and visual analyses in Beijing and Shanghai.
+The researchers proposed a self-supervised learning framework that combines a graph neural network, which is a type of model designed to reason over relationships in a network, with a self-supervised pretraining scheme and a spatio-temporal adaptation mechanism.
+They evaluated it on the ERA5 and MERRA-2 reanalysis datasets and also performed quantitative evaluations and visual analyses in Beijing and Shanghai.

 Key points